pwittchen/prefser/README.md

 Subscription subscription = prefser.fromDefaultPreferences()
         .observeOn(AndroidSchedulers.mainThread())
         .subscribeOn(Schedulers.io())
-        .filter(...) // you can filter your updates by keys ...          // you can do anything else, what is possible with RxJava .subscribe(new Action1<String>() {
+        .filter(...) // you can filter your updates by key ...          // you can do anything else, what is possible with RxJava .subscribe(new Action1<String>() {
             @Override